MakeTarget Version 2

 Create a new target

-As an example a target named lower-eyesbrows (should look a bit like an early human) should be created.
+As an example a target named lower-eyesbrows (should look a bit like an early human) should be created for the standard basemesh.
 It does not involve clothes and also no bones are changed.
 So in this case a mesh without helpers would be sufficient.

 The name lower-eyebrows is used to create the target.
 The result are two shape keys.
 An initial one “Basis” and the shape key which has to be changed.